cwrc/CWRC-Writer-Dev-Docs/README.md

 }
 ```

-[Husky](https://github.com/typicode/husky) (installed earlier) triggers this script whenever a commit is made to git.
+[Husky](https://github.com/typicode/husky) triggers this script whenever a commit is made to git.
 As you can see, it will run our tests and verify our test coverage.

 ##### Add test scripts